marc-parillo/electron-auto-updater-example/README.md

 [More about GitHub Access Token scopes](https://developer.github.com/v3/oauth/#scopes)

-I will be thinking of creative ways of including this token in my app without exposing it in plain text but, for now, this is an acceptable risk for my particular project because I am building an inter-office app and personally I know everyone in the office who will be using it.
+I will be thinking of creative ways of including this token in my app without exposing it in plain text but, for now, this is an acceptable risk for my particular project because I am building an inner-office app and I personally know everyone in the office who will be using it.

 The real answer is for GitHub to create a Personal Access Token scope that allows READ-ONLY access to public and private repos.
 That will free us up to add the token to our code without worrying about the bad guys.